Accenture/mercury-composable/guides/CHAPTER-9.md

 }
 ```

-The `BeforeApplication` logic will run before your `MainApplication` module.
+The `BeforeApplication` logic will run before your `MainApplication` module(s).
 This is useful when you want to do
 special handling of environment variables.
 For example, decrypt an environment variable secret, construct an X.509
 certificate, and save it in the "/tmp" folder before your main application starts.

+Normal startup sequence must be between 6 and 999.
+Sequence 5 is reserved by the AsyncHttpClientLoader.
+If your startup code does not need the async HTTP client service and you want it to run first, you may use
+sequence from 1 to 4.

 ## Event envelope